zmcddn/coding-interview-guide/README.md

 - Last but not least, once you have the solution, make sure to walk through your code with an test case.
     - Believe it or not, a lot people cannot debug their own code!
     - Doing so will also show a sign that you review your code first before pushing it out, which is something you should do on your daily job

+### How to get your FIRST job!
+(How to become more competitive among the candidates)

+To begin with, this is not limited to how to get the first job, but is meant to show you how to stand out of the crowd.

+**Rule of thumb: build your reputation, gain more project experience, networking!!**

+Essentially, you'll need to build your reputation.
+How to do that?
+There are a few ways:

+- Attending meetups!
+First and for most!
+    - Meetups, especially local meetups give you the opportunities to directly talk to a person who has a job, and whose company might be hiring.
+So if you go to meetups frequently and make connections, job opportunities will come to you!

+- Make sure you resume and LinkedIn profile (especially this one!) is up-to-date!
+    - The recruiters and agents are quite active on linkedin, and I received a lot of interests from them.

+- Gain more project experience.
+Either contribute to open source project or make your own personal project.
+    - This is not only for new grads, but also for those who have a few years of experience but has no project to show.
+    - I'm sure you all have lots of project experience from work, but I'm afraid you can't show them to the interviewer!
+The personal project is a way to SHOW OFF your skills and codes, and a way to convince the HR/interviewer that you are a strong candidate
+    - NOTE: most of the time HR/interviewer will not look at your pet project, but you can still let them know and probably brag about it during your interview, it'll always add scores!
+    - At last, make sure your pet project has quality code and follow standards!
+Otherwise it won't help.

+- Apply to many jobs and don't shy to ask for help.
+    - Don't restrict yourself!
+For first job, make sure you are fully prepared and apply to all companies that you can apply to, don't limit yourself to only large companies or certain companies.
+After all, once you had your first job, it'll be easier to find the second one, third one, etc
+    - Ask your network for potential job opportunities.
+Don't be shy to ask around, but make sure you are polite and not harassing people.
+It doesn't hurt to ask and sometimes the result may surprise you.

+- Don't give up!
+If you can't find a job or even receive any responses, its not your fault.
+    - Most companies won't response if you are not a good match nowadays.
+I know it doesn't feel good and you feel like you are just hanging there, but be aware that its not your fault.

+A lot times finding jobs is more of luck than anything else, so be prepared, be patient, and don't give up!

+Good luck!!!